molecular/chaintipper/doc/manual/manual.md

 Especially during the beta, getting error reports to the developers is important.

 On fatal Exceptions Electron Cash will show a Error Report Dialog saying `Sorry, something went wrong`.
 Please **DO NOT** currently use the `Send Bug Report` button, because that will result in an issue being openend in the Electron Cash github.
-I'm trying to find a way to route the reports to me somehow, but for now, just screenshot or copypaste what is shown when you click `show report contents` and send it to the dev.
+I'm trying to find a way to route the reports to me somehow, but for now, just screenshot or copypaste what is shown when you click `show report contents` and send it to the developer (for example via the telegram group linked at the end of this document).

 Some less fatal errors / problems do not reach this dialog.
 They can only be seen on the stdout when you start EC from a terminal like described further up in Section "Running with debug output"